Still34/alrest-wiki/_posts/xenoblade-general/2022-10-22-model-viewing.md

 This page assumes you have already dumped and extracted all of the files from your copy of the supported Xenoblade game(s).

 {: .notice--danger}
-Animation for Xenoblade 3 is currently not supported and cannot be re-exported to a different format.
+**This one lookin' at me funny!** Animation for Xenoblade 3 is currently not supported and cannot be re-exported to a different format.

 ## What You Need